 dotnet restore command uses NuGet to restore dependencies as well as project-specific tools that are specified in the project file.
-By default, the restoration of dependencies and tools are performed in parallel.
+In most cases, you don't need to explicitly use the

-In order to restore the dependencies, NuGet needs the feeds where the packages are located.
-Feeds are usually provided via the NuGet.config configuration file.
-A default configuration file is provided when the CLI tools are installed.
-You specify additional feeds by creating your own NuGet.config file in the project directory.
-You also specify additional feeds per invocation at a command prompt.
+To restore the dependencies, NuGet needs the feeds where the packages are located.
+Feeds are usually provided via the nuget.config configuration file.
+A default configuration file is provided when the .NET SDK is installed.
+To specify additional feeds, do one of the following:

-For dependencies, you specify where the restored packages are placed during the restore operation using the
+For dependencies, you can specify where the restored packages are placed during the restore operation using the

 --packages argument.
 If not specified, the default NuGet package cache is used, which is found in the